-For character tables, <field\format> is used to describe the maximum length and alignment of the data. <field\format> also gives an indication of the maximum precision of real numbers, but does not required all values to have this precision.
+For character tables, <field_format> is used to describe the maximum length and alignment of the data. <field_format> also gives an indication of the maximum precision of real numbers, but does not require all values to have this precision.

-<validation\format> is used with character tables to further constrain a field's values.
-When a <validation\format> is present, the data in a table must match the format exactly in order to be valid.
-Additionally, if <validation\format> is present, it must not conflict with the field format. <validation\format> is not used for binary or delimited tables.
+<validation_format> is used with character tables to further constrain a field's values.
+When a <validation_format> is present, the data in a table must match the format exactly in order to be valid.
+Additionally, if <validation_format> is present, it must not conflict with the field format. <validation_format> is not used for binary or delimited tables.

-The specifier used in <field\format> and <validation\format> must be of an integer type if the field data type is a form of integer, or a floating point type if the field data type is a form of float, and of a string type for all other field data types.
+The specifier used in <field_format> and <validation_format> must be of an integer type if the field data type is a form of integer, or a floating point type if the field data type is a form of float, and of a string type for all other field data types.

-The formation rule for a <field\format> or <validation\format> value is where square brackets indicate an optional component, "%" is the percent sign (which must precede every field format value), and:
+The formation rule for a <field_format> or <validation_format> value is where square brackets indicate an optional component, "%" is the percent sign (which must precede every field format value), and:

 [+|-] denotes either a "+" or "-", but never both.
 The "-" may be used for string fields, to indicate that the string is (or should be) left-justified in the field.
-This is actually the preferred way to present most string values in character tables, so the <field\format> or <validation\format> value for fields with a data type of ASCII\String will nearly always begin with a "-".
+This is actually the preferred way to present most string values in character tables, so the <field_format> or <validation_format> value for fields with a data type of ASCII_String will nearly always begin with a "-".
 Similarly, the "-" denotes left justification for any of the date/time type fields.
 The "-" prefix is forbidden for all numeric fields (integers, floating point numbers, and numbers using scientific notation).
-The "+" may be used with numeric fields to indicate that an explicit sign is included in the field for input, and should be displayed on output.
+The "+" may be used with numeric fields to indicate that an explicit sign is included in the field for input and should be displayed on output.
 In PDS4 labels, the "+" is forbidden for string fields.

-is the potential total width of the field - i.e., the width of the widest value occurring in the field. width is an integer indicating the maximum number of characters needed for the complete representation of the largest (in terms of display bytes, not necessarily magnitude) value occurring, or potentially occurring, in the field.
+width is the potential total width of the field - i.e., the width of the widest value occurring in the field. width is an integer indicating the maximum number of characters needed for the complete representation of the largest (in terms of display bytes, not necessarily magnitude) value occurring, or potentially occurring, in the field.
 This should include bytes for signs, decimal points, and exponents.
 In the case of string values, it is the maximum width from the first non-blank character to the last non-blank character.
 It does not include bytes for field delimiters or double quotes (") around character strings, which are not considered part of the field.
-In character tables, it must be the same as <field\length> for scalar fields.
+In character tables, it must be the same as <field length> for scalar fields.